rrevenantt/antlr4rust/README.md

 Although Rust runtime API has been made as close as possible to Java, there are quite some differences because Rust is not an OOP language and is much more explicit.

- - All rule context variables (rule argument or rule return) should implement `Default + Clone`.
+ - Supports full zero-copy parsing including byte parsers.
- - If you are using labeled alternatives, struct generated for rule is a enum with variant for each alternative
+ - If you are using labeled alternatives, struct generated for rule is an enum with variant for each alternative
  - Parser needs to have ownership for listeners, but it is possible to get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.
  - In embedded actions to access parser you should use `recog` variable instead of `self`/`this`.
  This is because predicate have to be inserted into two syntactically different places in generated parser
+ - `InputStream`s have different index behavior for unicode characters.
+ If you need exactly the same behavior, use `[u32]` based `InputStream`, or implement custom `CharStream`.
  - In actions you have to escape `'` in rust lifetimes with `\ ` because ANTLR considers them as strings: `Struct<\'lifetime>`
  - For custom tokens you should use `@tokenfactory` custom action, instead of usual `TokenLabelType` parser option
+ - All rule context variables (rule argument or rule return) should implement `Default + Clone`.

 ### Unsafe
 Currently unsafe is used only to cast from trait object back to original type